sderose/zsh_argparse/README.md

     zerg_parse OPTS "$@"
 ```

-The resulting options values can be put either into separate variables,
+The resulting option values can be put either into separate variables
+(the default),
-or into a single associative array.
+or into a single associative array (see zerg_new's `--var-style` option
-However, in an assoc any array values (such as created with `--action append`)
-are joined into a single string.
-This is because zsh does not support having
-arrays as members of other arrays.
+to control this).

 See the doc files for each zerg file, and -h on individual zerg functions,
 for more information.